LizJi12/2022-05-31-First-dsci-data/README.md

 Let's Edit

-Now we have cloned our project down into our home foler!
+- Now we have cloned our project down into our home foler!

+- We have created our own token, this is a one time token, save it!